 The main OptiCash style sheet is found at <application-path>/styles/main.css

 Customized styles and logos are the client’s responsibility to maintain.
-Before editing, save off the original style sheet and image files.
-In the future, with each OptiCash upgrade, the edited version will need to be saved off PRIOR to installing a new WAR file.
+Before editing, save the original style sheet and image files.
+In the future, with each OptiCash upgrade, the edited version will need to be saved PRIOR to installing a new WAR file.
 Once the WAR file has been deployed, then restore the edited version.

 Setting Custom Order Fields